GaoFan98/perplexity-ai-hackathon/README.md

 2. **Feature Testing**:
    - **Test thinking mode**: Send `/thinking` to toggle thinking mode, then ask a complex question
-   - **Test image analysis**: Send a photo with a caption asking about the image
    - **Test reminders**: Say "Remind me to check email in 10 minutes"
+   - **Test news subscription**: Use `/subscribe AI` to get regular updates on AI
+   - **Test code analysis**: Send a code snippet wrapped in triple backticks with a question
    - **Test model selection**: Use `/model` to change the AI model

 3. **Debugging**: